Microsoft is retiring HockeyApp on November 16, 2019

-Microsoft has revealed that it is sunsetting HockeyApp, the beta-testing service for app developers, on November 16, 2019.
+Microsoft revealed that it is sunsetting HockeyApp, the beta-testing service for app developers, on November 16, 2019.

 Members of the developer community reported receiving notifications from Microsoft regarding the closure earlier today, and HockeyApp has since posted a message to its blog confirming the news.